 - Public Records

 Many believe that it is impossible to perfectly satisfy all these conditions and get a credit score of 900.
 Others believe it is possible, but exceedingly rare.
+In fact, approximately 1% of people have a credit score of 850 or more, and an even smaller portion of Canadians could achieve 900.
 Either way, a 900 credit score is an excellent score and the best there is.

 How does my credit score affect me?

 A credit score impacts whether or not you can access money when you need it, and essentially, your quality of life.
 Potential employers, lenders, insurance providers, and most financial institutions use your credit score to assess your creditworthiness and even your character.
 This reality implies that a significant part of your life is impacted by how good or bad your credit score is.

 If you have a good credit score, you should still work on levelling up to an excellent score, like 900 if you can, because your credit score can determine your standard of living.